Bloodborne Pathogens (BBP)

-OSHA’s Bloodborne Pathogens standard (29 CFR 1910.1030) is designed to protect laboratory employees and others from the health hazards of exposure to bloodborne pathogens.
+OSHA’s 1910.1030, Bloodborne Pathogens, standard is designed to protect laboratory employees and others from the health hazards of exposure to bloodborne pathogens.

 These employers must develop a written Exposure Control Plan, provide training to exposed workers, and comply with other requirements of the standard, including use of Standard

 Precautions when dealing with blood and OPIM.
 In 2001, in response to the Needlestick Safety and Prevention Act, OSHA

 revised the Bloodborne Pathogens standard.
 The revised standard clarified the need for employers to select safer needle devices and to involve workers in identifying and choosing these devices.

 The updated standard also required employers to maintain a log of injuries from contaminated sharps.